gongiskhan/agents-monit/README.md

 1. **Process Monitoring**: Scans for running Claude processes every 5 seconds
 2. **History Monitoring**: Watches `~/.claude/history.jsonl` for activity
 3. **Hook Monitoring**: Reads session files from `~/.claude/active_sessions/`
+4. **Codex Rollout Monitoring**: Streams Codex CLI rollouts from `~/.codex/sessions/**/rollout-*.jsonl`

+### Codex support tips

+- The Codex CLI records rollouts by default under `~/.codex/sessions`.
+Leave persistence enabled (`[history] persistence = "save-all"`) so the monitor can track activity.
+- If you relocate `CODEX_HOME`, the app will follow automatically because it resolves `~/.codex` relative to the logged-in user.
+- The first Codex event might surface with a generic project name until Codex emits a `session_meta` line containing the working directory.
+Run Codex inside the project you want to monitor for best results.

 Sessions are marked as "active" if they've had activity within the last 5 minutes.